In association with IIC Chapter Singapore

 Mr Mascot holds a Master’s Degree in Political Science with a major on Public Administration and Public Policy from the University of Lille.

-As Director General of Spectrum Management and Standardisation of Post and ICT, Ministry of ICT of Indonesia, Dr Ir.
-Ismail leads the directorate general with approximately 1500 civil servants throughout Indonesia to fulfill an effective, efficient, dynamic and optimal frequency spectrum management, as well as encouraging the use of innovative technology that meets technical requirements.
+As Director General of Spectrum Management and Standardisation of Post and ICT, Ministry of ICT of Indonesia, Dr Ismail leads the directorate general to fulfill an effective, efficient, dynamic and optimal frequency spectrum management, as well as encouraging the use of innovative technology that meets technical requirements.
 Currently, He is focusing on how government could drive the ICT ecosystem thus Indonesia could harness the full potentials through digital transformation, digital economy, and industry 4.0.

-Dr Ismail has been with The Government of Republic of Indonesia for 25 years.
-Prior to his current role, he was one of the initiator of Palapa Ring, a pivotal project to connect all provinces and capital districts with high capacity national backbone.
+Dr Ismail has been with The Government of Republic of Indonesia for 27 years.
+Prior to his current role, he was one of the initiators of Palapa Ring, a pivotal project to connect all provinces and capital districts with high capacity national backbone.

 Professor Kyung Sin Park a.k.a.
 “K.S.”, is Professor at Korea University Law School, having been one of the nine Commissioners of the Korea Communications Standards Commission, and one of 20 members of the congressionally appointed National Media Law Advisory Committee.